-As of November 30, 2020, Directors and Officers as a group owned less than 1% of the outstanding shares of each of the Funds.
+As of November 30, 2020, the directors and officers as a group owned less than 1% of the shares of each Fund.

 INVESTMENT ADVISORY AND OTHER SERVICES

 INVESTMENT ADVISER

 Summit Global Investments, LLC ("Summit" or the "Adviser") is a limited liability company registered with the State of Utah in October 2010.
 The Adviser is 100% privately-owned and is controlled by David Harden.